runbotics/runbotics-actions/windows-actions/README.md

 ## Description

-The `rpa-framework-actions` is mini lib to be able to run `rpaframework` using nodejs
+The `windows-actions` is mini lib to be able to run `rpaframework` using nodejs

 - using python to use the `rpaframework` package
 - run `.exe` to run specific action